Heat pumps are common.

 A good diagram here

-These heat pumps move heat from the air outside your house into your hot water tank.
+A heat pump that heats your hot-water will move heat from the air outside your house into your hot water tank.
 They have:

-- Refrigerant.
-The heat pump contains a refrigerant, a liquid that boils at a low temperature like minus 26 C. Actually, carbon dioxide is a suitable refrigerant as it is a weaker greenhouse gas than many other refrigerants.
-Using such a refrigerant limits the damage from a refrigerant escape.
+- A refrigerant: The heat pump contains a refrigerant, a liquid that boils at a low temperature like minus 26 C.

 - A Compressor: This gas is removed from the evaporator and compressed.
 As the pressure builds, the gas gets hotter, just as your bicycle pump gets hot as you pump up your tyres.
 The gas is heated to 95 C.